Jeong Jin-woon: Biography

 Jinwoon was born on May 2, 1991 in Seoul, South Korea.

 He graduated high school from BaekAhm High School.
 He, along with Shinee's Onew and Girls' Generation's Seohyun, had the highest national score for their high school SATs exam.
 He studied at Daejin University, Dept. of Theatre and Visual Arts, the same class as fellow group member, Seulong.
-Jinwoon is known to be close to 91-liners, such as Nicole Jung former member of Kara, Son Dong-woon of Beast, Mir of MBLAQ, Key of Shinee, and Seohyun of Girls' Generation.
+Jinwoon is known to be close to 91-liners, such as Nicole Jung of Kara, Son Dong-woon of Beast, Mir of MBLAQ, Key of Shinee, and Seohyun of Girls' Generation.
 On October 7, 2013, he suffered a car accident and went into surgery.
 The surgery went well and currently he is going through a recovery process.

 His cousin, Park Mi So, was a member of a South Korean Kpop girl group "TAHITI".

 Career

 2AM

 He was originally eliminated from 2 am in the Hot Blood documentary, but Jinwoon eventually returned after one of the chosen members Daehun had to return to the States for personal reasons.
 Prior to debut, he was in a band called "No Comment".
 He plays guitar, drums, bass guitar, bongo and piano.